Immunology

 Real World Insights

 Students will have the opportunity to welcome and engage with guest professional speakers such as scientists and immunologists involved in research teams on the immune system and infectious diseases.
-Students will also participate in hands-on experiences by visiting labs, as well as participate in their workshops.
+Students will participate in hands-on experiences by visiting labs, as well as participating in workshops.

 Course Structure